 Maui Whale Watching Tips:

-- Viewing Whales From Land: While whales may be present anywhere in Maui’s waters, the most whale sightings are generally from the south and west shores of the island.
-Just stand on shore and look out to sea.
+- Watching Whales From Land: While whales may be present anywhere in Maui’s waters, the most whale sightings are generally from the south and west shores of the island.
+Just stand on shore (or on the lanai of your accommodations) and look out to sea.
 Scan the ocean surface for what appears to be a spout of steam.
 There’s a whale there…and probably more than one.
 Keep watching those “steam spouts.”
 If you’re patient, you’ll probably be rewarded with a flipper coming out of the water or a sleek back curving up and over, ending in the flip of a fluke (whale tail).
 If you are REALLY lucky, you’ll see a whale breaching (pictured here)–leaping into the air and slapping the water as it comes down—the ultimate in whale sightings!

 - Watching Whales From Your Car: Often you will see whales spouting or breaching along the shore as you drive on Maui’s coastal roads.
 Please use caution.
 I know it’s thrilling, but don’t slam on your brakes, swerve suddenly, or slow to a crawl in order to snap a picture.
 Whale season car accidents are all too numerous on Maui!
 Slow down and pull off the road, so you can enjoy the whale activity without obstructing drivers behind you or endangering yourself!

 - Insider Tip: The cliffside stretch of highway coming around the bend between West Maui and Central Maui is referred to as “the Pali.”
 This road provides a lot of whale watching opportunities for your passengers because you are driving along 100-plus-foot-high cliffs overlooking the ocean.
 But, the driver trying to whale watch here is one of the TOP causes for accidents on this road.
 The best scenic outlook on the island is located here.
 Pull off and park in the designated area for a safe view of the whales that everyone can enjoy!